 - Government-mandated health insurance while in Cuba.

-- All lodging in double-accommodation rooms in Miami the night of our arrival and in private Cuban casas in Old Havana (Single supplement for a private room is available for $299, and an additional $99 for those taking the extension.
+- Double-accommodation rooms in private Cuban casas in Old Havana (Single supplement for a private room is available for $299, and an additional $99 for those taking the extension.
 Otherwise we'll work to place single travelers together.)

 - Breakfast daily in your casa.

 - All other meals in Havana.